 We will also NEVER ask you to download anything in an email and that includes Facebook or any other social networks.

-For more Online Security Tips - review the following brochures:
+For more Online Security Tips - review the following websites:

 E-mail is not a secure transmission route so you should never include sensitive personal information like your social security number, account number, or personal identification number (PIN).
 If you would like to communicate this type of information to Everett Co-operative Bank, please call us directly at 617-387-1110.

-If you suspect Identity theft or fraud involving Everett Co-operative Bank, contact us immediately at at 617-387-1110.
+If you suspect Identity theft or fraud involving Everett Bank, contact us immediately at at 617-387-1110.

 Additionally, we advise that you report any suspicious e-mail activity to the FTC.
 Submit information regarding the "phishing" file by entering a complaint with the FTC website.
 If you believe you have been defrauded, file your complaint at www.ftc.gov.
 You can also visit the FTC's identity Theft website to learn how to minimize the financial damage from identity theft.